Zello Android User's Guide

-Enter a Zello username, email, or phone number into the search field and tap the Search button.
+If using the search field, enter a Zello username, email, or phone number into the search field and tap the Search icon (looking glass).
 If the user is not found, you can send an invite by email or text message.
 If the user has a Zello account, tap the username and Zello sends a connection request.

 Until contacts approve your request, they will show as “Requesting authorization" in your Contacts list.
-As soon as your friends go online, they will see a notification with an option to either Accept, Decline, or permanently Block your request.
-After they agree to accept your invite, their status will change to Available or Busy.
+As soon as your friends go online, they will see a notification of a Contact request with options to either Accept, Decline, or permanently Block your request.
+If they agree to accept your invite, their status will change to Available or Busy.

-A pending invite from another user is indicated by a red triangle marker and "Requesting authorization" notice in your Contacts list.
+A pending invite from another user is indicated by a red circle marker and "Requesting authorization" notice in your CONTACTS list.

 Talking to contacts

-When your contacts appear online and available, you can contact and talk to them.
+When your contacts appear online and has a Status of Available, you can contact and talk to them.
 Select the username, press and hold the push-to-talk button until solid red while talking.
 Release the button when you finish talking.

 If the person is Available (solid green circle), you should get a reply soon.
 When someone is Busy (orange circle), Zello saves your message in their history for later listening.
 If a contact shows Standby (empty green circle), it means the user doesn't have the app running at the moment or connection has been lost, but you still can send offline messages to the contact.
 When the connection is restored, any missed messages wlll play automatically.

 You can send texts, call alerts, images, and locations to your contacts from the Main Screen: